itslearning/protomorph/README.md

 - extract-text-webpack-plugin
 - clean-webpack-plugin
 - copy-webpack-plugin
+- on-build-webpack

+## Order of build

+- Removes existing dist folder
+- Builds js, ts and scss
+- Removes unnecessary intermediate files created by webpack during build

 ## Karma test runner

 ## Linting
-For js, sass and html coding standards.
+For js, sass and html coding standards, provided are configs for:

-- eslint
+- eslint (.eslintrc.json)
-- sass-lint
+- sass-lint (.sass-lint.yml)
+- htmlhint (.htmlhintrc)

-For sass linting in the IDE, you will need to configure your workspace settings to use the .sass-lint.yml file in this project.
+For sass linting in the IDE, you will need to configure your workspace settings to use the lint files in this project.

-Todo:
-- html-lint
-- babel or buble support
-- typescript support
-- axe for unit tests
+You may find copying the linting files into your root folder easier to use.

+TODO:
+- Automate html linting (maybe https://www.npmjs.com/package/htmllint-loader)